i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2Ref_LAB.md

 2) Open your "~/test_git/diff" directory.
 Take a moment to explore a differential expression file.
 Find an object that is estimated to be differetially expressed and report each columns' value for that object and interpret the result.

-3) Customize your "RNA-SeqAlign2Ref.pl" script to change a parameter when you either clean with prinseq or use the tuxedo scripts.
+3) Customize your copy of one template file with "_template" in the filename to change a parameter when you either clean with prinseq or use the tuxedo scripts.
 You have now run the following programs on Beocat: prinseq-lite.pl, tophat2, cufflinks, cuffdiff.
 You can find a full list of possible parameters for any of these by typing one of the following:

         perl /homes/sheltonj/abjc/prinseq-lite-0.20.3/prinseq-lite.pl -h
         /homes/bjsco/bin/tophat2 -h